 The next step is to place bids on your Shopping Campaign.
 Once you go ahead, the next screen displays your campaign settings.
 Here, you have to enter your campaign name, pick your bidding strategy, and set your campaign budget.
 When you place a bid, you are notifying Google how much you are willing to pay for a conversion or cost per action.
 From the same screen, you have to also set your campaign budget which is essentially the amount of money you wish to pump per day.
 However, Google doesn’t cap this amount of money on daily basis but manages on monthly basis.

-Now, it’s time to start selling your products creating an ad campaign.
+Now, it’s time to start selling your products by creating an ad campaign.
 Create your ad group, name it, and incorporate your products.
 You can then generate a product feed with different identifiers like brand, price, product image, availability, and description of your product.

 Let’s get to know some of the best practices to follow while using Google Shopping.

-Make your Product Data Clear: Product data includes a variety of information like product image, price, marketing copy, etc. Make sure all of them are lucid for the shoppers.
+Product data includes a variety of information like product image, price, marketing copy, etc. Make sure all of them are lucid for the shoppers.
 For example, product images that you use should refer to a single product rather than multiple products.
 Likewise, when it comes to pricing, it should be fixed and displayed for each product not to let shoppers get disoriented.

-Go for Segmentation: When you go for selling mass products, there are high chances that you would lose a major chunk of your daily budget through a popular search term.
+When you go for selling mass products, there are high chances that you would lose a major chunk of your daily budget through a popular search term.
 Bundling all the products in Google Shopping feed drives lesser conversion rates and therefore it’s not a good idea.
 Hence, go for niche products as they are likely to drive higher conversion rates.
 You can segment your products into different categories based on price and seasonality.

-User Experience Matters: After buyers visit your landing page, they must have a pleasant experience to get converted.
+After buyers visit your landing page, they must have a pleasant experience to get converted.
 You have to design your landing page in such a way so that shoppers can navigate through the page smoothly and find their preferred products without any hassle.

-Make use of Retargeting Campaign: It’s not a bad idea at all to adopt a retargeting campaign.
+It’s not a bad idea at all to adopt a retargeting campaign.
 You can create display ads with products that your site visitors viewed earlier after visiting your online store.
 Remind them about the products incorporating various features like retargeting lists for search ads.
 This is likely to boost your conversions and sales.

 By now, you have certainly perceived that Google Shopping is an ace platform for online retailers.
 But if we don’t shed light on some benefits of Google Shopping offers, we surely won’t do justice to this marvelous shopping platform.
 No doubt, the channel offers an array of benefits from the standpoint of sellers.
-If you have a store and retail channel for selling your products item by using several platform, then google shopping is one of the best options for you.
+If you have a store and retail channel for selling your products item by using several platforms, then Google shopping is one of the best options for you.